-In accordance with the Board Charter, "at least once a year, the Board shall evaluate its own activities and those of its individual members, the effectiveness of such activities, and the composition and competence of the Board and its Committees".
-The Board evaluation for each Director and the Chairperson during the financial year 2020 - 2021 was completed in May 2021.
+Moreover, in accordance with the Board Charter, "at least once a year, the Board shall evaluate its own activities and those of its individual members, the effectiveness of such activities, and the composition and competence of the Board and its Committees".
+Accordingly, the Board evaluation for each Director and the Chairperson during the financial year 2021 - 2022 was completed in November 2022.

-The Acting Board Secretary assists the Board in its proper functioning and sees to it that the Board follows correct procedures and complies with its obligations under law.
-He also acts as adviser to the Chairperson, Directors and officers of the Corporation.
-The Acting Board Secretary assists the Chairperson of the Board in organizing the Board's activities.
-He also maintains a conflict of interest register which is available to Directors and other authorities upon written request.
-The Acting Board Secretary also ensures that Board papers, notices and agendas are circulated to Directors in a timely manner and as per STC's Board Charter, that is, at least five calendar days before a meeting, except for urgent matters.
+The Acting Board Secretary assisted the Board in its proper functioning and ensured that the Board followed correct procedures and complies with its obligations under law.
+He also acted as adviser to the Chairperson, Directors and officers of the Corporation.
+The Acting Board Secretary assisted the Chairperson of the Board in organizing the Board's activities.
+He also maintained a conflict-of-interest register which is available to Directors and other authorities upon written request.
+The Acting Board Secretary also ensured that Board papers, notices and agendas were circulated to Directors in a timely manner and as per STC's Board Charter, that is, at least five calendar days before a meeting, except for urgent matters.
 As such, all Directors including the Independent Directors have the opportunity to meet and consult one another prior to board meetings.